Tulsa Opera: 1975–1987: Edward Purrington

-1988-1992: Nicholas Muni
+1988–1992: Nicholas Muni

 In 1988 Nicholas Muni was appointed artistic director of Tulsa Opera and Myrna Smart Ruffner was named general manager.
 In 1990 Tulsa Opera's Young Artists gave performances of Philip Glass's The Juniper Tree with the composer in attendance.
 That same year, Tulsa Opera produced a new version of Verdi's La traviata with designs by John Conklin that staged the opera in scenes within a disco bar, swimming pool, and modern hospital room.
 Starring Frances Ginsberg as Violetta and John de Haan as Alfredo, the production drew national attention.
-Conklin's version of the opera was later seen at other opera companies including the New York City Opera.
+Muni & Conklin's production of the opera was purchased and presented by the New York City Opera and played for two seasons to great acclaim\.

 Another critical success for Tulsa Opera in 1990 was the first staging of Le trouvère (the French language version of Verdi'sIl trovatore) in the United States using a new critical edition by musicologist, conductor, and Verdi scholar David Lawton.
 Lawton conducted the premiere with Margaret Jane Wray as Leonore, Craig Sirianni as Manrique, Greer Grimsley as Le Comte de Luna, and Barbara Conrad as Alzucena.
 This version was published by Ricordi and the University of Chicago Press in 2001.
 This was followed by the United States premiere of Gioachino Rossini's Armida on 29 February 1992 in celebration of the 200th anniversary of Rossini's birth with a cast the included Christine Weidinger in the title role, Thomas Young as Rinaldo, and Ronald Naldi as Ubaldo.
-A conjoint production by Tulsa Opera, Tulsa Ballet, and the Tulsa Philharmonic, the work was staged by Nicholas Muni, designed by John Boesche, conducted by Richard Bradshaw, and recorded for national broadcast on NPR.
+A joint production by Tulsa Opera and Minnesota Opera, it involved the Tulsa Ballet, and the Tulsa Philharmonic, the work was staged by Nicholas Muni, designed by John Boesche, conducted by Richard Bradshaw, and recorded for national broadcast on NPR.